THE PLANNER

 3. The System Audit

-Is your tracking system serving you, or are you serving it?
+Is the tracking system serving you, or are you serving it?

 • How many hours weekly do I spend on money management?